- What need does the Cristo Rey Network address?

 - How does Cristo Rey support graduates after high school?

-- How can I open a Cristo Rey school in my city?
+- How can I open a Cristo Rey school in my area?

 - How does Cristo Rey measure performance and success?

-- Who are the Religious Sponsors and Endorsers of Cristo Rey schools?
+- Who are the Religious Sponsors of Cristo Rey schools?

-Students earn a majority of their education cost through the Corporate Work Study Program (CWSP), which provides our schools with a sustainable revenue model that does not rely solely on tuition, traditional fundraising, or government funding.
-When a Cristo Rey school reaches full enrollment (400-600 students), the financial model reflects 60% of funds earned through CWSP, 30% secured through fundraising, and 10% collected from a modest family contribution (on average $1,000 per family).
+Students earn a majority of their education cost through the Corporate Work Study Program, which provides our schools with a sustainable revenue model that does not rely solely on tuition, traditional fundraising, or government funding.
+When a Cristo Rey school reaches full enrollment (400-600 students), the financial model reflects 50% of funds earned through CWSP, 30% secured through fundraising, and 10% collected from a modest family contribution (on average $882 per family).

 Cristo Rey schools located in choice states that offer vouchers or education tax credits have access to an additional revenue source that further increases the schools’ long-term sustainability.
-Roughly 85% of revenue can be secured year over year through a combination of CWSP revenue and vouchers or education tax credits.
+Roughly 85% of revenue can be secured year over year through a combination of Corporate Work Study revenue and vouchers or education tax credits.

-The Corporate Work Study Program (a separately incorporated entity) operates like a temporary employment agency within Cristo Rey schools and employs every student five full days a month in an entry-level, professional job all four years of high school.
+The Corporate Work Study Program (a separately incorporated entity) is an employment agency within Cristo Rey schools and places every student five full days a month in an entry-level, professional job all four years of high school.
 Students earn a majority of their education cost while gaining real-world work experience that strengthens their cognitive and non-cognitive skill development, catalyzes confidence and aspiration, and prepares them for success in college and careers.

-More than two decades ago, John P. Foley, S.J. and his team created the Corporate Work Study Program out of financial necessity to ensure Cristo Rey Jesuit High School in Chicago opened as both an academically rigorous and financially sustainable school.
-The innovative and unconventional model has since developed in a network of 32 Cristo Rey schools that collectively partner with 2,525 businesses.
+More than two decades ago, our founder John P. Foley, S.J. and his team created the Corporate Work Study Program out of financial necessity to ensure Cristo Rey Jesuit High School in Chicago opened as both an academically rigorous and financially sustainable school.
+The innovative and unconventional model has since developed our nationally and globally recognized movement.

-Since the first Cristo Rey school opened in 1996, college enrollment and completion has been our goal for our students; consequently, the Cristo Rey Network and our schools offer a wide range of support for graduates on their path to and through college.
+Since the first Cristo Rey school opened in 1996, college enrollment and completion has been our goal for all students.
+The Cristo Rey Network and member schools offer a wide range of support for graduates on their path to and through college including: